Making The Right Choice

 I like the word “choose.”
-Each day, we all wake up and will have hundreds of choices to make.
-For instance, you can be driving and someone cuts you off.
+Each day, we all wake up and have hundreds of choices to make.
+For instance, you can be driving and have someone cut you off.
 You have a choice of how to respond.
-You can scream at them or you can ignore it and take a deep breath.
+You can scream at them, or you can ignore it and take a deep breath.

 Or maybe you run into an old using buddy and he invites you to stop by his place.
-You can choose to go and risk your recovery or you can choose to say “no thanks” and walk toward your own goals and health.
+You can choose to go and risk your recovery, or you can politely decline and walk toward your own goals and health.

 You can be the master of your emotions, if you choose.

 We’ve all had situations that didn’t go well; afterwards, we often think about how we could have handled them better.
 This is choice at work.

 With addiction, you will have many choices.
 Will you choose to avoid people, places, and things that are risky for you?
 Or will you choose to risk it and possibly relapse?

 Dignity is defined as “a way of appearing or behaving that suggests seriousness and self-control; the quality of being worthy of honor or respect.”

 When faced with tough choices, you can choose dignity over addiction by remaining on the path to recovery.
 Ask yourself the following questions: